 - Tags help Skuid understand what topics are popular.

 Spelling mistakes, typos, and bad grammar will distract readers from the point you’re trying to make.
 Discourse automatically saves drafts as you type.
 If you’re writing a long post, save it as a draft and come back to it after a few minutes or as long as it takes your brain to forget what you had written.

 Overly formatted posts can also distract from the message and it encourages others to do likewise and you end up with a hard to read thread.

 Select a section of a post and click Quote to create a new post post/comment/answer into your response.

 Inside jokes and inside references can be fun and make the community unique but too much of it can turn off new members.

 Add an image.

-- Images add visual interest and make your post look great when shared to social networks.
-You can embed an image using the button bar or you can upload one from your desktop or phone.
+Images add visual interest and make your post look great when shared to social networks.
+When creating a post, you can embed an image using the Upload button in the formatting toolbar or by dragging and drop the image into your post

 Thanks for posting and spending some time here with us!
 Enjoy!